Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 ### Initiation Interval versus FPGA Resource Usage

-You will not build an actual FGPA binary here.
-To get the look and feel of II effects on resources, you can use results from hardware emulation runs since it also performs kernel synthesis.
-Since you have ran hw_emulation in a previous experiment, you can go ahead and build a folder and look at the Vitis HLS reports to find out Initiation Interval and Latency for these kernels as well as resource utilization.
+To get the look and feel of II effects on resources, results from hardware emulation runs are used since it also performs kernel synthesis.
+Since hw_emulation was ran in a previous experiment, just go ahead into build folder and look at the Vitis HLS reports to find out Initiation Interval and Latency for these kernels as well as resource utilization.
 The resource utilization will have a trend showing decrease in utilization with increase in II.

-To do so, open and compare synthesis report to note down IIs/Latencies and resource utilization ( you can also use link summary as discussed in previous lab):
+To do so, open and compare synthesis report to note down IIs/Latencies and resource utilization ( one can also use link summary as discussed in previous lab):

     ```bash
     vim ./build_hw_emu/reports/krnl_idct_med.hw_emu/hls_reports/krnl_idct_med_csynth.rpt